- Campus Life

-Winterim - Last day to DROP a class with signed...
+Second 7 Week - Last day to ADD a class...

 Communication affects our lives at multiple levels.
 At one level, it can be thought of as the way we construct knowledge and information through human interaction — whether face to face or mediated.
 At another level, it is the process through which we continually negotiate the meaning and purpose of our lives.
 At no level is this process transparent or innocent.
 Rather, it is influenced by the various ways in which we identify ourselves as individuals and as groups.
 The Communication Department believes that a theoretical understanding of these processes as well as the ability to apply that understanding in real-life situations is essential.

 The communication major and minors prepare students to succeed in the 21st century.
 We live in a dynamic time shaped by new technologies, digital media, cultural convergence, a global economy, and a rich diversity of racial and ethnic cultures, encompassing nationality, religion, language, gender, sexual orientation, social class, physical conditions, and age.
 The Communication Department is structured around communities of practice with emphasis on four areas: media studies, human interaction, organizational communication, and public relations.
 The Communication Department’s faculty and staff welcome working with students to develop individualized and integrated courses of study to meet their professional and personal interests.